Mary Berry Boiled Fruit Cake Recipe

 Directions

-• Mix the Batter: In a bowl, whisk together the flour, baking powder, salt, pumpkin pie spice, and cinnamon.
-Make a well in the centre, add the eggs and cooled fruit mixture, and mix until combined.
+• In a large bowl, whisk together flour, baking powder, salt, pumpkin pie spice, and cinnamon.